php-ru/symfony-docs-ru/components/http_foundation.rst

 ~~~~~~~~~~~~~

 When sending a file, you must add a ``Content-Disposition`` header to your
 response.
-While creating this header for basic file downloads is easy, using
+While creating this header for basic file downloads is straightforward,
-non-ASCII filenames is more involving.
+using non-ASCII filenames is more involving.
 The
 :method:`Symfony\\Component\\HttpFoundation\\ResponseHeaderBag::makeDisposition`
 abstracts the hard work behind a simple API::